Video

 Juliette Gordon Low

-Known as the founder of the Girl Scouts, Juliette Gordon Low created the largest and most successful organisation for girls in the world.
+Known as the founder of the Girl Scouts, Juliette Gordon Low created the largest and most successful organization for girls in the world.

 READ MORE